EvaBroberg/Flora-and-Fauna-memory-game/README.md

 # Project Goals

-Flora and Fauna is a memory game with a goal to entertain and visually appeal to the player, game is targeted for anybody who wants a fun way to spend short period of free time, suitable for children but designed for a grown up user.
+Flora and Fauna is a memory game with a goal to entertain and visually appeal to the player, the game is targeted for anybody who wants a fun way to spend a short period of free time, suitable for children but designed for a grown-up user.

 <b>Players goals:</b>

 <ul>
-	<li>Fun way to spend time</li>
+	<li>A Fun way to spend time</li>
 	<li>Easy to understand and use</li>
-	<li>Designed to match a theme there fore visually appealing</li>
+	<li>Designed to match a theme therefore visually appealing</li>
 </ul>

 <h2>UX</h2>